nus-cs2103/website-base/admin/tp-tasks-fragment.md

 1. **The speed varies from project to project**, and naturally, is slowest at the start when you are very new to the project.
 Even so if you are new to working with legacy code.
 On the positive side, the iterative approach we use gives us room to adjust targets based on the actual speed you can deliver in the tP code base.
 1. **The slowness of progress can be partly due to design flaws** of the current code base (i.e., the design makes code changes harder than necessary).
 Keep a lookout for such cases, and if you can think of design tweaks that makes the code easier to change, go ahead and try them out.
 Such work can earn credit too.

 Finally, we don't expect each of you to put into the tP more _effort_ than you put into the iP (i.e., as the progress in the tP is expected to be slower, it is not necessarily write as much code or implement as many features as you did in the iP).
 Keep in mind the tP had been done by thousands of students before, and we are well aware that the amount of new features that you can deliver in the tP is not much.
-So, the slow progress will not affect your tP grade, as that is already factored into the grading. **What is needed is for you to recalibrate your own tP expectations/plans to match the reality of the tP environment** -- such recalibration is a learning outcome of the module too.
+So, the slow progress will not affect your tP grade, as that is already factored into the grading. **What is needed is for you to recalibrate your own tP expectations/plans to match the reality of the tP environment** -- such recalibration is a learning outcome of the course too.
 </panel>
 </box>